 Program services are provided to migratory students around the state through seven local and regional programs.
 Priority for services goes to migratory children who are failing, or most at risk of failing, to meet the Virginia Standards of Learning (SOL), and whose education has been interrupted during the regular school year.
-Strategies for providing services to meet the needs of the population vary throughout the state depending upon the availability of other programs and services and upon the fiscal resources of the MEP.
+Strategies for providing services to meet the needs of the population vary throughout the state depending upon the availability of other programs and services and upon the fiscal resources of the Migrant Education Program.
 Based on the number of migratory students in a school division, programs are either offered year-round and/or during the summer.
-Supplemental services may include but are not limited to: English as a second language instruction; computer literacy instruction; family literacy; general education diploma (GED) preparation; and outreach/advocacy work to increase the quality of nutritional, health, and dental care.
+Supplemental services may include, but are not limited to: English as a Second Language instruction; computer literacy instruction; family literacy; general education diploma (GED) preparation; and outreach/advocacy work to increase the quality of nutritional, health, and dental care.

 Through the Virginia Migrant Student Data Collection (MSDC), school divisions are able to enter and maintain the migrant student data.
 The application also provides facility to transmit the data to the federal Migrant Student Information Exchange (MSIX) as required by USED.
 The MSDC can be accessed through the Single Sign-on for Systems (SSWS) Web application.

-The United States Department of Education (USED), Office of Migrant Education (OME), has implemented the Migrant Student Information Exchange Initiative to ensure the appropriate enrollment, placement, and accrual of credits for migrant children.
-The Migrant Student Information Exchange (MSIX) will allow all states to share educational and health information on migrant children who travel from state-to-state and who as a result, have student records in multiple states' information systems.
-MSIX will work in concert with the existing migrant student information systems that states use to manage their migrant data.
-States will continue to use their existing migrant student information system to record migrant data.
-MSIX will download the migrant data and make it available to other state migrant personnel through a secure log in.
+The US Department of Education (USED) implemented the Migrant Student Information Exchange Initiative to ensure the appropriate enrollment, placement, and accrual of credits for migrant children.
+The Migrant Student Information Exchange (MSIX) allows all states to share educational and health information on migrant children who have student records in multiple states' information systems.
+MSIX works in concert with the existing migrant student information systems that states use to manage their migrant data.
+MSIX downloads the migrant data from states’ existing migrant student information systems and makes it available to other state migrant personnel through a secure log in.

 Comprehensive Needs Assessment

-Section 1304(c)(5) of the No Child Left Behind Act of 2001 (NCLB) requires states to conduct a program evaluation for the Migrant Education Program.
+Section 1304(c)(5) of the Elementary and Secondary Education Act of 1965 (ESEA) requires states to conduct a program evaluation for the Migrant Education Program.
 The purpose of conducting an evaluation of the Virginia Migrant Education Program is to examine program effectiveness and results of implemented program activities.